Modern Arabic literature: 19th and 20th century

 Through the 19th century and early 20th centuries, a number of new developments in Arabic literature started to emerge, initially sticking closely to the classical forms, but addressing modern themes and the challenges faced by the Arab world in the modern era.
 Francis Marrash (born between 1835 and 1837; died 1873 or 1874) was influential in introducing French romanticism in the Arab world, especially through his use of poetic prose and prose poetry, of which his writings were the first examples in modern Arabic literature, according to Salma Khadra Jayyusi and Shmuel Moreh.
 He also tried to introduce "a revolution in diction, themes, metaphor and imagery in modern Arabic poetry", sometimes even mocking conventional poetic themes.
 In Egypt, Ahmad Shawqi (1868–1932), among others, began to explore the limits of the classical qasida, although he remained a clearly neo-classical poet.
 After him, others, including Hafez Ibrahim (1871–1932) began to use poetry to explore themes of anticolonialism as well as the classical concepts.
 In 1914, Muhammad Husayn Haykal (1888–1956) published Zaynab, often considered the first modern Egyptian novel.
 This novel started a movement of modernizing Arabic fiction.

 Jurji Zaydan (1861–1914) developed the genre of the Arabic historical novel.
 May Ziadeh (1886–1941) was also a key figure in the early 20th century Arabic literary scene.

 A group of young writers formed The New School, and in 1925 began publishing the weekly literary journal Al-Fajr (The Dawn), which would have a great impact on Arabic literature.
 The group was especially influenced by 19th-century Russian writers such as Dostoyevsky, Tolstoy and Gogol.
 At about the same time, the Mahjari poets, of whom the most famous is Kahlil Gibran (1883–1931), further contributed to the development of the forms available to Arab poets.
 From the American diaspora emerged the new Pen League of authors like Gibran and Ameen Rihani (died 1940).
 The works produced by members of this league quickly spread through the Middle East, as new currents in modern Arabic prose took shape.
 Gibran, for instance, not only published works in both Arabic and English, but attempted to self-translate some of his works, such as his collection entitled Sand and Foam (1926).
 Some later returned to Lebanon, such as Mikha'il Na'ima (1898–1989).

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from Abaza family which produced notable Arabic literary figures including Fekry Pasha Abaza, Tharwat Abaza, and Desouky Bek Abaza, among others.